 The Health element of the course is designed to educate students in sexual health, self-esteem, values, decision-making skills, and advocacy.
-The course content is guided by the UNESCO CSE standards to ensure a relevant curriculum that presents sexuality with a positive approach, emphasizing values such as respect, inclusion and empathy.
+In accordance with their multiple intelligences, students are offered a variety of means by which to present their knowledge and understanding of course work.